-In the year 2021, citizens from Malaysia will be required to complete an ETIAS application prior to boarding an aircraft for Europe, and this includes travellers who will only be transiting in Europe en route to other destinations.
+In the year 2023, citizens from Malaysia will be required to complete an ETIAS application prior to boarding an aircraft, sea carrier, or coach vehicle for Europe, and this includes travellers who will only be transiting in Europe en route to other destinations.

 Any Malaysian citizen that wishes to enter Europe for over 90 days, or for other purposes than those allowed under the ETIAS program will need to apply for a Schengen visa.
 Further details can be found by visiting https://etias.com and using the homepage assessment.